SubnauticaNitrox/Nitrox/NitroxPackaging/PACKAGING.md

 - Flatpak and flatpak-builder installed (for Flatpak)
 - Bash, wget (for AppImage)

+# Nitrox Packaging Guide: Flatpak & AppImage

+This guide explains how to build and package Nitrox as Flatpak and AppImage using the provided scripts and GitHub Actions workflow.

+## Prerequisites
+- .NET 9.0 SDK installed (locally or in CI)
+- Flatpak and flatpak-builder installed (for Flatpak)
+- Bash, wget (for AppImage)

 ## Packaging on Release
 Packaging is automated via GitHub Actions and runs only when a release is published.
 Artifacts are uploaded for download.

 ### Files Added
-- `com.subnauticanitrox.Nitrox.json`: Flatpak manifest
+- `com.subnauticanitrox.Nitrox.json`: Flatpak manifest (includes .NET 9.0 runtime)
-- `build-appimage.sh`: AppImage packaging script
+- `build-appimage.sh`: AppImage packaging script (uses self-contained .NET 9.0 build)
 - `.github/workflows/package.yml`: GitHub Actions workflow

 ## Manual Packaging